About

 photo of a somewhat abstract composition of architectural, geometric, and organic shadows, including the silhouette figure of a person, on a carved wooden interior wall, with a large pair of doors and a sharp peaked ceiling, cast by light of the recently-risen sun.

-early morning //
+early morning selfie //

 silver robes of a rose rabbi